clemenshelm/chillbill-recognizer/lib/machine_learning/datageneration_workflow.md

-# Datageneration for machine learning - Workflow
+# Data generation for machine learning - Work flow
 ##0.
 Get access
-You need access to the S3 (files) and github (error report).
+You need access to the S3 (files) and GitHub (error report).

 Via the web you can not download multiple files from S3, so one way is to use a program like "Cyberduck" to download / move / delete files on S3.
-Another possiblity is to zip several files (e.g. 20), upload them to s3 and everyone how processes the bills downloads one zip file, deletes it from s3, process the included bills and uploads it with a different name (e.g. "done_OriginalName").
+Another possibility is to zip several files (e.g. 20), upload them to s3 and everyone how processes the bills downloads one zip file, deletes it from s3, process the included bills and uploads it with a different name (e.g. "done_OriginalName").

 ## 1. Opening the next bill